gauthamchettiar/gauthamchettiar.github.io/content/posts/2023-07-12-my-obsessiveness-with-backing-up-photos/index.md

 Number of individual media files I had were in thousands.
 If I were to back them up individually It will cost me a lot more in PUT/GET requests *(believe me I have been burnt before by this)* along with storage costs.
 So compressing them into a single tar file and uploading them made sense.

-I took a middle ground approach and decided to zip each individual Year/Month folder.
-This offered some flexibility while not burning by wallet.
+Actually, I took a middle ground approach and decided to zip each individual Year/Month folder.
+This offered some flexibility while not burning my wallet.

 ```bash
 cd "<local-path-to-pictures-folder>/gphotos-sync/"